 Our pain and rehab specialists focus on pinpointing and treating the physical source of your acute, sub-acute or chronic pain.

-When pain that doesn’t go away and doesn’t responded to conventional treatments such as heat/ice, rest, anti-inflammatory medication, or physical therapy, it’s known as "chronic pain."
+When pain doesn’t go away and doesn’t respond to conventional treatments such as heat/ice, rest, anti-inflammatory medication, or physical therapy, it’s known as "chronic pain."